-Bonds are part of or, say, a unit of corporate securities that are securitized as assets that are tradable.
+Bonds are part of or, say, a unit of corporate securities securitized as tradable assets.
 Bonds are issued by corporations and are considered fixed-income instruments.

 Four types of Bonds are mainly surfacing in the market: Corporate Bonds, Municipal Bonds, Government Bonds, and Agency Bonds.
 Corporate bonds are those that a company issues.
 State municipalities have the authority to issue Municipal bonds.